IsaakAsimov/Closed-KnightsTour/README.md

 # Closed Knight's Tour

-This application works with NxN size boards, although the efective range (meaning, it needs less than 10 seconds) is a even number between 5 and 19, but if you have a beastly computer, by all means try a board size greater than 20.
+This application works with NxN size boards, although the efective range (meaning, it needs less than 10 seconds) is an even number between 4 and 18 inclusive, but if you have a beastly computer, by all means try a board size greater than 20.

 ## Algorithm
 __***This is a mix between [Warnsdorff's rule](https://en.wikipedia.org/wiki/Knight%27s_tour#Warnsdorf.27s_rule) and [backtracking](https://en.wikipedia.org/wiki/Backtracking)***__